Certificate Signing Request (CSR):

 Step-by-Step Guide:

-Follow these steps to inspect a CSR quickly and export its details.
+Follow these steps to extract CSR details quickly.

-3. Press Decode CSR to verify and parse the request.
+3. Press Decode CSR to run the local parser.

 FAQ: